redvers/cbserverapi/README.md

   See Also:

     * Cbserverapi - The GenServer you 'use'
-    * Cbserverapi.Creds - Extracts credentials from /etc/cb/cb.conf file
+    * Cbserverapi.Creds - Extracts credentials from config/config.exs
     * Cbprotobuf - Provides supporting functions to decode protobuf-formatted binary data into records.